zehantan6970/GSCVM/Readme.md

 Pre-trained Weights
 We provide pre-trained weights superglue_indoor.pth in the SPVoteNet folder.

-The code is heavily borrowed from [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork) and [External-Attention](https://github.com/xmu-xiaoma666/External-Attention-pytorch)
+The code is heavily borrowed from [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork)
 ## DATASET
 The dataset can be downloaded from https://3dmatch.cs.princeton.edu/ .
 You can use your dataset as TUM format.
 We also provide a simple example of TUM format.